 The school may consider approving a request for pupils provided that:

-If it does not seem possible to authorise the term time absence, you may appeal the decision.
+If you are refused term time absence, you may appeal the decision.
 A further form will be issued to you if this should occur.

-If the absence is not authorised, but the leave is taken anyway, the case may be referred to the Education Welfare Service who may issue a Penalty Notice for £120 (or £60 if paid within 28 days) to each parent for each child taken out of school.
+If the absence is not authorised, but the leave is taken anyway, the case may be referred to the Education Welfare Service from Walsall Council who may issue a Penalty Notice for £120 (or £60 if paid within 28 days) to each parent for each child taken out of school.

 Show your child you think school is important!